chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-10-25-select-an-element-which-doesnt-descend-from-another-in-css/index.md

 ---
 title: "Select an element which doesn’t descend from another in CSS"
-summary: 'Avoid false positives when using :not() to exclude ancestors from a scope'
+summary: 'Avoid false positives when using :not() to exclude ancestors from a scope.'
 tags:
     - css
     - quick-tip